vanngocthuyla/kinetic_mpro/mpro/CRC_pIC50/README.md

 - The input data should be under .csv format and contain the information about the plate of experiment, the concentration of the species (nM), ID of the inhibitor, response of the CRC.
 The final column ("Drop") to let the code know if we keep or drop a specific data point.

-- Prior.json: this file provides information about the prior distribution of the parameters.
+- *Prior.json*: this file provides information about the prior distribution of the parameters.

-- map_sampling.pickle: this file is copied from the global fitting and contains the MAP of posterior distributions of the enzyme-substrate parameters.
+- *map_sampling.pickle*: this file is copied from the global fitting and contains the MAP of posterior distributions of the enzyme-substrate parameters.

 ## Run_me.sh

 You can run the model fitting directly by:

-python mpro/scripts/run_CRC_fitting.py --name_inhibitor $ID --input_file $INPUT --prior_infor mpro/CRC/input/Prior.json --fit_E_S  --fit_E_I --initial_values mpro/CRC/input/map_sampling.pickle --out_dir /mpro/CRC/output --multi_var  --set_lognormal_dE  --dE 0.10 --niters 1000 --nburn 200  --nchain 4 --outlier_removal
+*python /mpro/scripts/run_CRC_fitting_pIC50_estimating.py --name_inhibitor $ID --input_file $INPUT --prior_infor /mpro/CRC_pIC50/input/Prior.json --fit_E_S --fit_E_I --initial_values /mpro/CRC_pIC50/input/map_sampling.pickle --out_dir /mpro/CRC_pIC50/output --multi_var   --set_lognormal_dE --dE 0.1 --niters 1000 --nburn 200 --nthin 1 --nchain 4 --random_key 0  --outlier_removal --exclude_first_trace --converged_samples 500 --enzyme_conc_nM 100  --substrate_conc_nM 1350*

-Or you can submit job by adjusting the code in "mpro/scripts/submit_CRC.py".
+Or you can submit job by adjusting the code in **mpro/scripts/submit_CRC_pIC50.py**.
 There are some arguments for this model fitting:

 - **args.input_file**: specifies the input file, which should be a CSV file containing the kinetic data.
 In the last column, the value drop=1 indicates that the corresponding data points will be excluded from the fitting process.